ctm/Bataan-Memorial-Death-March/README.md

-greatly and many perished either during the defense, after they were surrendered and were forced to march (having subsisted on quarter rations prior to the start of the march), at the inhumane prison camps, the hell-ships that carried them to Japan or in the forced labor thereafter.
+greatly and many perished either during the defense, after they were surrendered and were forced to march (having subsisted on quarter rations prior to the start of the march), at the inhumane prison camps, in the hell-ships that carried them to Japan or in the forced labor thereafter.

 Some of those men and women, now in their nineties (or more!), are